BrainMonkey/w251/week3/README.md

 https://github.com/MIDS-scaling-up/v2/tree/master/week03/hw

-Used Make file to build the containers and run the code.
+I used Make file to build the containers and run the code.

+I used a very basic MQTT topic: `w251/hw3` and used the default `fire and forget` qos or level 0.
+So there is no guarentees that the message will be delivered from the published.

 # Infrastructure